looooker/recyclerviewStickyheaders/README.md

 recyclerview-stickyheaders
 ==========================

+just for learning !!!

+If you need sticky headers feature, have a look to [recyclerview-stickyheaders](https://github.com/eowise/recyclerview-stickyheaders)

 Recyclerview-stickyheaders is an Android library that makes it easy to integrate section headers in your ```RecyclerView```.
 These sections headers stick to the top as you can see below :

 Deprecated